Corliss Lamont Bookshelf

 Introduction by H. H. Wilson

-Includes Author's Preface, Notes, Selected Bibliography
+Includes Author's Preface, Notes, Selected Bibliography, Epilogue

 Indexed